yamerali/Hegemone-Fresh.App/README.md

 *ECCE App Challenge 2018 (UWO) Team Members

 ## Acknowledgments
-Esri ArcGIS Online Web Mapping and App Builder Widgets
+Esri ArcGIS Online Web Mapping and App Builder for ArcGIS Widgets

 Carrot Icons modified in Adobe Illustrator from an icon created by Freepik from www.flaticon.com